Welcome to Tanzania! You will arrive to Arusha to begin your journey.

 Immerse yourself in village life on this one-week service program in northern Tanzania, near Mt.
 Kilimanjaro.
 Help transform a primary school into a more effective environment and get a firsthand introduction to Tanzanian culture.
 Partner with the community to complete important school construction projects and increase students’ confidence in English and life skills by engaging them in activities.
 Take a break from service to learn about local life as you explore marketplaces and farms, and learn how to cook local staple foods like ugali.
 Live comfortably in a cozy village guesthouse, take in the spectacular scenery during a hike to a nearby waterfall, and try your hands at pottery after a demo from local craftswomen.
 This program is ideal for students who seek an immersive volunteer experience in a shorter period of time, or who want to connect with other programs in Africa.

-Knock out a few hours of service in the morning, then hop on the bus for your first excursion outside of the village and an interesting cultural experience.
-Visit a local Maasai market where people come together twice per week to buy, sell, and barter everything from produce, to basic household supplies, to cows.
-On the way back, stop at the Kenyan-owned Nakumatt for a view of the other side of Tanzania for an interesting comparison – modern, more expensive, and more like what you’re used to at home
+Knock out a few hours of service in the morning, then hop on the bus for your first excursion outside of the village and an authentic cultural experience.
+Visit a local Masai market where people come together twice per week to buy, sell, and barter everything from produce, to basic household supplies, to cows.
+On the way back, stop at a city supermarket for a comparison to see a different side of Tanzania, and talk with your peers as you reflect on the tension between tradition and modernity.

-Start your morning with an important village ritual – church!
+Start your morning with an important village ritual – church.
 Religion is a big part of community life and the social fabric, and shows our respect for the community.
 Then hop into some 4x4s and head out on safari!
-Spend a day on a game drive in Arusha National Park, a bit of a gem off the usual tourist circuit.
-Look for baboons, birds, and other monkeys, and if you’re lucky you may even spot elephants and giraffes.
+Spend a day on a game drive in Arusha National Park, a gem off the usual tourist circuit.
+Look for baboons, birds, and other monkeys, and if you’re really lucky you may even spot elephants and giraffes.

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.